cosc2336-ds-alg/assg03/README.md

 ## Task 3: Implement `maxDigits()` Member Function

-Make sure that you have created Task 3 and are ready for a new pull request before beginning this next task.
+Make sure that you have created the issue for task 3 and have linked it to the `Feedback` pull request.

-The third unit test test the `maxDigits()` member function you are to implement next, though it is proceeded by a test framework of some `LargeInteger` instances we will need to use in this and the remaining tests, so uncomment those as well.
+The third unit test is for the `maxDigits()` member function you are to implement next, though it is preceeded by a test framework of some `LargeInteger` instances we will need to use in this and the remaining tests, so uncomment those as well.
 As usual, you should then create the function prototype in the header file, and create a stub function